 Q: How do I get started?

-A: Head to app.pixelstrings.comor click ‘Login’ at the top of this page.
-You will see two choices for which cloud service to use - AWS or Microsoft Azure (new).
+A: Head to https://app.pixelstrings.com or click ‘Login’ at the top of this page.
+You will see two choices for which cloud service to use - AWS or Microsoft Azure.
 These two clouds do not communicate, so choose the cloud service where you plan to store your media content.
 Once you click either “AWS” or “Microsoft Azure”, your browser will be redirect to the PixelStrings (PxS) web application site in that cloud.
 Register as a first-time user to create your account, then you will be able to log in using the username and password you created.

 Q: Where/when can I access PixelStrings (PxS)?

 A: Anytime, directly through a browser.
-If you are interested in the API, contact email@example.com and we will send information.
-The API is not publicly available, and is set up on a case-by-case basis by appointment
+If you are interested in the API, contact firstname.lastname@example.org and we will send information.
+The API is not publicly available, and is set up on a case-by-case basis by appointment.
+The API is available both direct to B2B consumers and to cloud OEM supply chain ecosystems.

 Q: Where do I store my assets?